 Related: How To Have A More Peaceful Relationship With Your Teen Guaranteed

 I then talked about the different ways I wanted to trust her moving forward.
 I wanted to believe that she could be trusted behind the wheel of the car, out on dates, or with her friends, but that trust was a two-way street.
+She also had to trust that when I said no there was a good reason behind it, and there had to be a better way for her to communicate with me on difficult things instead of lying about them.

 And I told her that no one can ever be trusted if they aren’t given opportunities to be trustworthy.